jaymarnz/dialserver/README.md

 ## Installation
 I've tested this on an RPi running both 32 bit and 64 bit Raspberry PI OS but it should work, or be easily adapted, to most any Linux.

-****IMPORTANT:**** I've found when using Raspberry Pi OS (64-bit) (Debian Bullseye and Bookworm) there is a significant delay upon wake-up when the Surface goes to sleep after its been idle for 5 minutes.
+****IMPORTANT:**** I've found when using Raspberry Pi OS (64-bit) (Debian Bullseye and Bookworm) there is a significant delay upon wake-up when the Surface Dial goes to sleep after its been idle for 5 minutes.
 There is virtually no wake-up delay when running the legacy version of Raspberry Pi OS (32-bit) based on Debian Buster (released 2023-02-21).

 Consequently, I recommend using the Debian Buster version.
 I've verified that this version works well for me:
 ````